tardate/LittleArduinoProjects/README.md

-# 445 Little Electronics and Arduino Projects
+# 446 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [VariableDutyCycle/ControlAdjust](./Electronics101/555Timer/VariableDutyCycle/ControlAdjust) - using the control pin to adjust duty cycle of a 555 Timer astable oscillator.
+> Latest addition:sparkles: [RGB Joule Thief Night Light](./Electronics101/ToroidJouleThief/RgbNightLight) - testing a slow-flash RGB LED with a 1.5V joule thief power supply.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),